sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Cost to use:**  For this release, MQTT broker functionality in Event Grid is available for no additional charge.
 You will be charged for routing MQTT messages through Event Grid subscriptions.
 Please check the Event Grid pricing [here](https://azure.microsoft.com/en-us/pricing/details/event-grid/).

 **Supported Region**
-This private preview is currently supported only in East US 2 EUAP region.
+This private preview is currently supported only in Canary East US 2 EUAP region.

 **Post private preview program**
-When the private preview program ends, or when your tests are completed, you can choose to either cleanup your configuration or retain the configuration in private preview East US 2 EUAP region.
+When the private preview program ends, or when your tests are completed, you can choose to either cleanup your configuration or retain the configuration in private preview Canary East US 2 EUAP region.

 ## Capabilities available in this preview